yaditydo/IT-Coding-Resources/README.md

 # IT/Resources for the Curious Fellas of the Interwebs *Last update:6/1*
 ----------------------------------------------------------------------------
 **Please feel free to add any resources of any kind that could be potentially useful, this page is a work in progress and will take all the help I can get!
 Thanks**
+[x]One Rule: Must add a Sun Tzu quote upon submission of resources.
+Why?
+Why not.
 ## Programming Resources
 [  ] `~`Incomplete - Feel free to add anything useful:) please be sure to update documentation.
 I will be checking oftet to make any corrections.or any correction.
 We want good trustworthy info,  not iffy GPT generated goobly goop
 - [All things Programming sorted by langauge!
 1000+ books and tutorials!](./programmingtheworld.md/)